 About Inference

-Inference is a small monthly competition for people who like thinking carefully about uncertainty.
-Three problems, three months, no code required.
+Inference is a short competition for people who like thinking carefully about uncertainty.
+Three problems, three weeks, no code required.
 Each round we put up a question pulled from the kind of reasoning that shows up in trading, gambling, and statistics.
 You read the problem, work out an answer, write a short explanation, and submit.
 Once the round closes we score everyone and post a leaderboard.

 The whole thing runs on the honour system.
 Submit what you reckon is right, show your working, and try to learn something.